wisdom1456/neat-starter/src/posts/practiceareas/dui-defense.md

 ---
 title: DUI Defense
 description: A DUI conviction in Florida comes with serious penalties compared to other states.
-author: Stephen M. Bernhardt
+author: Bernhardt Riley

+titletag: DUI Defense | Criminal Defense | Bernhardt Riley
+metadesc: A DUI conviction in Florida comes with serious penalties compared to other states.

 date: 2021-05-17T19:43:43.524Z
 thumbnail: /static/img/posts/orig-cop_lights.webp
 tags:
     - Criminal Defense
 ---

 A DUI conviction in Florida comes with serious penalties compared to other states.
 However, a DUI is not always an easy offense for the prosecution to prove.
 In fact, there are many potential defenses inherent in any DUI case.

 Having prosecuted countless DUIs for the State Attorney’s Office, Stephen M. Bernhardt has the knowledge and expertise to prepare the best defense for your case.